Logopolis: Home media

-The story was released on VHS in March 1992.
+The story was released on VHS in February 1992.
 In January 2007, the serial was released on DVD as part of a trilogy, entitled New Beginnings, alongside The Keeper of Traken and Castrovalva.
 Logopolis was also released as part of the Doctor Who DVD Files (issue 46) in October 2010.
 On 18 March 2019, Season 18 was re-released on Blu-ray, and given a new CGI option, including newly filmed shots filmed on location at Lovell Telescope.

 Theatrical release

 Fathom Events, in conjunction with the BBC, broadcast Logopolis to select cinemas in the United States on 13 March 2019, ahead of the planned Blu-ray release of Season 18 on 19 March 2019.
 The broadcast included additional interview footage with Baker, Fielding, and Sutton.

+Music

+Paddy Kingsland's incidental music for the closing regeneration scene of Part Four was included in the 2013 soundtrack album Doctor Who: The 50th Anniversary Collection (Silva Screen Records SILCD1450), under the title "It's The End…".